alisa-jpeg/Gehirnstroeme/README.md

 github in vsc

-tippfehler in luftballon bewegt sich
+tippfehler in luftballon bewegt sich + duration rein